Governed MCP: Kernel-Level Tool Governance for AI Agents via Logit-Based Safety Primitives: Conclusion

 \section{Conclusion}

 Tool calls are the syscalls of the agent era, and they deserve kernel-grade governance.
-Governed MCP demonstrates that this is feasible today: a six-layer gateway with a logit-based semantic core, complete mediation of the WASM ABI surface (synchronous call paths) across all 15 WASM-to-system host functions, 65.3\,$\mu$s of non-inference overhead, and FAIL-CLOSED semantics under inference engine failure.
-Removing the semantic layer collapses F1 from 0.773 to 0.327 ($\Delta$F1 = $-$0.446); rule-based governance without semantic interpretation is provably insufficient.
+Governed MCP demonstrates that this is feasible today: a six-layer gateway with a logit-based semantic core, complete mediation of the WASM ABI surface (synchronous call paths) across all 18 WASM-to-system host functions and all 20 MCP tools enforced at a kernel choke-point (measured 59-path harness; six ring-3 syscall paths remain ungated and are disclosed, \S\ref{sec:design-mediation}), a measured 11.3\,$\mu$s non-inference overhead (\S\ref{sec:eval-perf}), per-classification semantic checks at 332--556\,ms--- 2.4--3.4$\times$ faster than a fine-tuned safety classifier---and FAIL-CLOSED semantics under inference engine failure.
+Removing the semantic layer collapses the measured F1 from 0.789 to 0.357 (\S\ref{sec:eval-ablation}); rule-based governance without semantic interpretation is insufficient.
+The substrate is architecture-agnostic: three model families block 98--99\% of HarmBench non-copyright behaviors within a 1\,pp spread (\S\ref{sec:eval-multimodel}).

-The gateway is implemented in Anima OS---an open-source ($\sim$86,000 lines of Rust, AGPL-3.0) bare-metal kernel whose inference engine and ProbeLogits primitive are described in a companion paper~\cite{animaos-probelogits}.
+The gateway is implemented in Anima OS---an open-source ($\sim$286{,}000 lines of Rust, AGPL-3.0) bare-metal kernel.
 Existing in-process safety libraries (NeMo Guardrails~\cite{nemoguardrails}, AGT~\cite{msagt}) can be defeated in 10 lines of Python that monkey-patch their entry points or simply bypass them by not importing them; kernel-resident mediation eliminates this failure mode by construction.

-Future work extends the gateway in three directions: post-execution probing of tool outputs (closing the indirect prompt injection vector), GPU/NPU acceleration of layer 5 (reducing per-call latency below 10\,ms), and multi-tenant scaling under shared inference.
+Future work extends the gateway in three directions: post-execution probing of tool outputs (closing the indirect prompt injection vector), GPU/NPU acceleration of layer 5 (toward tens-of-milliseconds classifications; an experimental, off-by-default hybrid RDNA4 decode provides a silicon anchor but is not yet wired into the governed path, \S\ref{sec:disc}), and multi-tenant scaling under shared inference.
 The central claim is already supported by the load-bearing ablation: \emph{semantic safety enforcement belongs in the kernel, not in the application}.